Faculty Grievance Policy - Faculty Handbook

 3. Each party shall have the right to appeal the FGO's jurisdictional decisions by filing a written statement explaining the reason(s) for the appeal with the FGO within 14 days of the issuance of such decision.

-4. If any party files an appeal of the FGO's jurisdictional decision(s), the FGO shall submit the written appeal, together with any written response to the appeal from the parties and a written response by the FGO, to a three-person jurisdictional appeals panel drawn by the FGO from the list of faculty and librarians eligible to serve as members of the University Hearing Board or University Appeals Board.
+4. If any party files an appeal of the FGO's jurisdictional decision(s), the FGO shall submit the written appeal, together with any written response to the appeal from the parties and a written response by the FGO, to a three-person jurisdictional appeal panel drawn randomly by the FGO from the list of faculty, librarians, and other academic staff eligible to serve as members of the University Hearing Board or University Appeals Board.
 (See Section III.H of this Policy.)
 The panel shall deliberate and submit to the FGO a written decision (including the basis for its decision) on the appeal within seven (7) days of its convening by the FGO.
-No faculty member or librarian may serve on more than one jurisdictional appeals panel in any period of seven consecutive years.
+No faculty member, librarian, or other academic staff member may serve on more than one jurisdictional appeal panel in any period of seven consecutive years.

-5. The FGO shall forward a copy of the jurisdictional appeals panel's decision to the parties within seven (7) days of its receipt from the panel.
+5. The FGO shall forward a copy of the jurisdictional appeal panel's decision to the parties within seven (7) days of its receipt from the panel.

 E. INFORMAL RESOLUTION